Elaine answers questions patients have about homeopathy.

 Do I prepare them for a few days?
 Can I carry them in my purse?

 Let’s take your liquid bottle for example.
 When it gets low?
 All you have to do is fill it back up with water, shake it, and the remedy is BACK!!!!!
-Isn’t that amazing?
 Now, if you’ve got a bottle of pellets?
-When your bottle gets down to two pellets, just dump them into a bottle of water or cup of water, shake or stir, and the remedy is BACK!!!!!
+When your bottle gets down to two pellets, just dump them into a bottle of water or a disposable cup of water, shake or stir, and the remedy is BACK!!!!!
 YOU CAN NEVER RUN OUT OF YOUR REMEDY!!!!
 Whether you take a remedy as a pellet or as a sip, it’s the same thing!
-As soon as you drop a pellet of Arnica into a bottle of water, you now have two bottles of Arnica!
-You can then take a capful of the Arnica water bottle and pour it into another water bottle, and now you’ve got three bottles of Arnica!
-Yes, you can have ENDLESS bottles of Arnica!
+As soon as you drop a pellet of Arnica into a bottle of water, you now have two sources of Arnica!
+Yes, you can have ENDLESS sources of Arnica!

 Will Your Constitutional Remedy Cure Anything?